The Proficiency Approach

 Proficiency is an approach used in teaching a foreign language that aims to assist learners in developing their ability to perform in the learned language in all four skills:

-functional abilities according to a fixed set of criteria.
+learners’ functional abilities to a fixed set of criteria.
 Therefore, it allows each teacher and

-institution to select the most suitable material or teaching method that will maximize their learners’ language acquisition process.
+institution to select the most suitable material or teaching method that will maximize his or

+her learners’ language acquisition process.